courselabs/kubernetes/labs/daemonsets/README.md

 </details><br />

-> Browse to the app localhost:30010 or localhost:8010 and you'll see the standard Nginx page
+> Browse to the app at http://localhost:30010 or http://localhost:8010 and you'll see the standard Nginx page

 ## Updating DaemonSets